On the asymptotic magnitude of subsets of Euclidean space: The magnitude of a circle

 Thus a circle of length $\ell$ can be embedded in spheres of relative curvature from $1$ down to $0$.
 We can equip the length $\ell$ circle with the subspace metric, call this the $\kappa$-metric and denote the resulting metric space by $C_{\ell,\kappa}$.
 Thus $C_{\ell,1}$ is just $\bar C_{\ell}$, the circle with the intrinsic metric, and $C_{\ell,0}$ is just $C_{\ell}$, the circle with the Euclidean metric.

 We will now give a formula for the $\kappa$-metric.
 First it is necessary to decide how to parametrize the length $\ell$ circle; we will parametrize it by arc-length, whereas in the previous two subsections we have parametrized by angle subtended at the centre.
-Define $D_{\ell,\kappa}\colon [0,\ell]\to \R$ by taking $D_{\ell,\kappa}(x)$ to be the distance on the sphere (or plane) between two points a distance $x$ away on the length $l$ circle.
+Define $D_{\ell,\kappa}\colon [0,\ell]\to \R$ by taking $D_{\ell,\kappa}(x)$ to be the subspace distance between two points a distance $x$ away on the length $l$ circle which is roundly embedded in the sphere (or plane) of relative curvature $\kappa$, as in Figure~\ref{fig:SphericalMetric}.
 In the case $\kappa=0$, by the formula in Section~\ref{Subsection:EucMetricOnCircle}, we have

 whereas for $0<\kappa\le 1$ we have the following. \begin{thm} The subspace metric on the length $\ell $ circle embedded roundly in the $2$-sphere of radius $R$ and of relative curvature $\kappa=\ell ^2/4\pi^2 R^2>0$ is given by